Digoxin on the Electrocardiogram

 - Terminal portion of the pointed T wave.

-ST Descent: “Reverse tick” or “Salvador Dali sagging sign”
+ST segment depression: “Reverse tick” or “Salvador Dali sagging sign”

 The classic electrocardiographic sign of digoxin is the so-called “reverse tick” sign which is no more than the ST segment depression in a concave shape.

 It also has received other names like “hockey stick”, or “Salvador Dalí's mustache”, because it has a similar shape.